piyahub/Real-time-Chat-Bot/README.md

 # ✨ Full Stack Realtime Chat App ✨

 A powerful, modern real-time chat application built using the **MERN stack**.
-Chat like WhatsApp with features like emoji, voice messages, real-time updates, and user authentication.
+Chat like WhatsApp with features like real-time updates, and user authentication.

 ---